mgao6767/mingze-gao/docs/posts/merge-compustat-and-crsp/index.md

     /* of the Link Date range, respectively.                           */ (&end_yr+1 >= year(linkdt) or linkdt = .B) and
     (&beg_yr-1 <= year(linkenddt) or linkenddt = .E)
-order by
+    /* primary link assigned by Compustat or CRSP */ and linkprim in ("P", "C") order by
     gvkey, linkdt;
 quit;